1955 Poonch uprising: Causes

 A major cause of the rebellion was the demand of the local people for autonomy in administrative and budgetary affairs.

 A resistance movement seeking a more democratic state of Azad Kashmir had been active since September 1950.
 In 1951 a parallel government was formed in Poonch in retaliation for Pakistan's dismissal of Sardar Ibrahim Khan as head of state.
 The situation calmed down for some time because of Liaquat Ali Khan's assassination.

 When Sardar Ibrahim protested, his government was dismissed.
 A revolt erupted in Rawalakot and Palandri in the Poonch district as a reaction to this action by the Pakistani State.
 A military contingent of 120 personnel led by Major Usman was sent in to crush the revolt and arrest its leaders.
 After an initial skirmish Ibrahim's forces were defeated and his tribe disarmed under the guidance of Pakistan's then Minister of Kashmir Affairs, Mushtaq Ahmed Gurmani, and the weapons were handed over to the government of Pakistan.

 General elections were held in 1952.
 Sher Ahmed Khan, a Sudhan, took office as the President of Azad Kashmir.
 Sardar Abdul Qayyum was also part of the cabinet.
 However, after the passing of the Azad Kashmir Rules of Business in October 1952, all executive power was vested in the Joint Secretary of the Ministry of Kashmir Affairs (Pakistan).
-This resulted in the eruption of the rebellion in 1955 that was crushed by force by Pakistan Constubulary.